Skip to main content

 Investments

-Upon transfer to Aware Super, your account will be automatically transferred to the investment option(s) that most closely matches how your account balance is invested in TelstraSuper, and in the same proportions.
+Upon transfer to Aware Super, your account is automatically transferred to the investment option(s) that most closely matches how your account balance is invested in TelstraSuper, and in the same proportions.
 Your pension payments will be withdrawn from the investment option(s) that most closely matches your existing drawdown profile.
 You can find more about how Aware Super’s Retirement Income investment options and characteristics compare with Telstra’s RetireAccess investment options in Table 3 - Investment option comparison of your Significant Event Notice.

 Note in particular there are some important differences in relation to the Property investment option.
 These are explained in the Significant Event Notice (see ‘Important information about the Property investment option’).